Bluemoondragon07/chime-theme/README.md

 ## ✒️ Customizability (with Style Settings plug-in)
 - 12 different color schemes
 - Choose between the Card and Classic layout styles.
+- Hide certain components or even enable full-screen mode for maximum focus.
-- Options for blockquotes, headings, checkboxes, and more.
+- Options for styling blockquotes, headings, checkboxes, and more.
 ## ✅ Simplicity
 Chime was designed with a special intention to not overwhelm you with options.
 Customizability is given for only the most important components.
 ## 🚩 CSS Classes